Certified Career Counselor (CCC)

 The requirements for the Certified Career Counselor align with the NCDA Code of Ethics and this definition.

 As this credential recognizes the intersection of counseling and a specialization in career, this requirement is designed to document how counselors have become specialists in career.
 While a few counseling programs offer numerous courses in career counseling, most do not and a specialization in career is developed through supervised practice (either in an internship or work setting) or through specialized continuing education.
-The requirement is designed to assess how counselors have gained their career specialization.

 Before beginning your application, we highly recommend that you review the "CCC Study Guide".

 Clicking on the Apply Now link will start your new NCDA Credentialing Application by completing an NCDA form.
 Once your information, including payment, has been completed, you will receive the link to continue the application process and upload the appropriate documents.
-When applying on that second link, you will be leaving the NCDA website and will be directed to FluidReview to create a new account within the FluidReview system.
+When applying on that second link, you will be leaving the NCDA website and will be directed to create a new account within the new system.
 Your NCDA login will not work with the credentialing application system.